EmmaWoods73/IST719---Information-Visualization/README.md

 Platforms and software used: RStudio, Adobe Illustrator

 Key skills: Data munging, Data exploration, Filtering and Aggregation, Data visualization in poster format

+TO ACCESS THIS PROJECT: 1) "Emma_Woods_poster.pdf" contains the final project poster.
+2) "Emma_Woods_poster.pdf" is the original Adobe Illustrator file.
+3) "Emma_Woods_poster.R" is the final R script.